Cormac McCarthy: Early writing career (1965–1991)

+In 1976, when McCarthy was 42, he met then-16-year-old Finnish-American Augusta Britt at a motel in Arizona.
+Despite their age difference, the two hit it off immediately, and he drew upon their experiences for Suttree, his work-in-progress at the time.
+By the following year, in 1977, when he was 43, but she was still 17, on a shared trip to Mexico, they had progressed to a physical relationship.
+They remained friends until his death.

-In 1979, McCarthy published the semi-autobiographical Suttree, which he had written over 20 years before, based on his experiences in Knoxville on the Tennessee River.
-Jerome Charyn likened it to a doomed Huckleberry Finn.
+In 1979, McCarthy published his semiautobiographical Suttree, which he had written over 20 years before, based on his experiences in Knoxville on the Tennessee River.
+Jerome Charyn likened it to a doomed Huckleberry Finn, noting how the Yew tree of the author's sprawling Tennessee garden was inspiration for the "christening of what became the principal character's name."

 In 1981, McCarthy was awarded a MacArthur Fellowship worth $236,000.
 Saul Bellow, Shelby Foote, and others had recommended him to the organization.
-The grant enabled him to travel to the South-West, where he could research his next novel: Blood Meridian, or the Evening Redness in the West (1985).
-The book is well known for its violence, with The New York Times declaring it the "bloodiest book since the Iliad".
-Although initially snubbed by many critics, the book has grown appreciably in stature in literary circles; Harold Bloom called Blood Meridian "the greatest single book since Faulkner's As I Lay Dying".
+The grant enabled him to travel the American Southwest to research his next novel, Blood Meridian, or the Evening Redness in the West (1985).
+The book is violent, with The New York Times declaring it the "bloodiest book since the Iliad.
+Although snubbed by many critics, the book has grown appreciably in stature in literary circles; Harold Bloom called Blood Meridian "the greatest single book since Faulkner's As I Lay Dying".
 In a 2006 poll of authors and publishers conducted by The New York Times Magazine to list the greatest American novels of the previous quarter-century, Blood Meridian placed third, behind Toni Morrison's Beloved (1987) and Don DeLillo's Underworld (1997).
 Some have even suggested it is the Great American Novel.
 Time included it on their 2005 list of the 100 best English-language books published since 1923.
 At the time, McCarthy was living in a stone cottage behind an El Paso shopping center, which he described as "barely habitable".

 As of 1991, none of McCarthy's novels had sold more than 5,000 hardcover copies, and "for most of his career, he did not even have an agent".
-He was labelled the "best unknown novelist in America".
+He was labeled the "best unknown novelist in America".